kevin-elser/dental-patient-crm/development_plan.md

   - [x] Fill route with data needed for the sidebar.
   - [x] Add cards to fill the sidebar overview.
   - [x] Fill overview with database data.
-  - [ ] Create notes section for individual patient.
+  - [x] Create notes section for individual patient.

 ### Milestone 4: Campaigns Module and Messaging
-- [ ] Integrate SMS and email APIs.
+- [x] Integrate SMS and email APIs.
-- [ ] Leverage SMS to create the messaging interface and components.
+- [x] Leverage SMS to create the messaging interface and components.
+- [ ] Add scheduling functionality to the messaging interface.
 - [ ] Develop templating functionality for bulk messaging.
-- [ ] Build the basic analytics dashboard.

 ### Milestone 5: Calling Module
 - [ ] Integrate a calling API.